-Students participating in the LAB-ASP and SSRP will have multiple opportunities to discuss long-term career goals in science, technology, engineering, and math (STEM).
-In addition to research, LAB-ASP scientists will be available to answer questions about college applications, college majors, and college readiness.
+Students participating in LAB Jumpstart and SSRP will have multiple opportunities to discuss long-term career goals in science, technology, engineering, and math (STEM).
+In addition to research, LAB Jumpstart scientists will be available to answer questions about college applications, college majors, and college readiness.

-All students who are admitted into the LAB-ASP will be eligible to receive up to a $250 stipend for their participation.
+All students who are admitted into the LAB Jumpstart will be eligible to receive up to a $250 stipend for their participation.
 In addition, students will receive monthly metrocards for the duration of the program.